Credit unions ranked most reputable organisation in the Republic

 The RepTrak 2020 study, published by communications group the Reputations Agency, found that credit unions edged the 2019 poll-topper Bord Bia into second place.
 Boots Ireland was ranked in third place, followed by rugby organisation IRFU and Lidl.

 The top 10 was rounded out by Tourism Ireland, An Post, Samsung, food group Kerry and Microsoft.
-The Irish Times was in 30th position, rising eight places on its ranking in the previous year, while overall impressions of Irish media organisations also improved.
+The Irish Times was the highest-ranked media outlet, rising eight places to 30th, while overall impressions of Irish media organisations also improved.

+After a torrid year, the Football Association of Ireland (FAI) was the lowest-ranked organisation among the 100 that were included in the study, with its score falling way behind that of Irish Water (99th) and Facebook (98th).

 Credit unions emerged in first place after being found to lead the way on governance, while also scoring highly on reputational drivers such as products and services, innovation, work environment, citizenship, leadership and performance.